ope-nz/b4x_cba/README.md

 b4x_cba will copy a file or folder from the source to the destination directory.
 "Files" can be used as a shortcut to the assets folder.

+NOTE: Remember to sync the files if you are copying to the Files folder.

 `#CustomBuildAction: 2, b4x_cba.exe, -action copy --source ObfuscatorMap.txt -destination D:\Temp`

 or